Faith Tours of India

 Soul of India’s expert-led tours of historic religious sites and religious pilgrimages across India blend beliefs and traditions, offering visitors a unique spiritual experience.

 We are specialist tour operators with decades of experience connecting Eastern and Western cultures.
 Our passion is building tolerance and respect between different religions, cultures and customs.
-Our tours are carefully planned to allow travellers to understand how different faiths live in peace and harmony.
+Our tours of India are carefully planned to allow travellers to understand how different faiths live in peace and harmony.

 INDIA’S RELIGIOUS HISTORY